Pollinator Project

 Our Gardens

-Wolfville: Clock Park; RCMP garden (along Gaspereau Ave), Rail Trail garden and re-wilding zone (on trail behind Acadia Athletics complex).
+Wolfville: Clock Park (Elm.Ave/Main St.); RCMP garden (Gaspereau Ave/Main St.); Rail Trail garden and re-wilding zone (on trail behind Acadia Athletics complex).

 Kentville: Miner’s Marsh entrance, Valley Community Learning Association’s Community Hub (118 Oakdene Ave).